Faiz0developer/competition-questions/README.md

 que-5.js -> containing fifth question and its solution.
 Created a custom map function which tranform the array.

 que-6.js -> containing question number 6 and its solution.
 Question is all about creating a custom filter fucntion

+que-7.js -> Question number 7 and its solution.

+que-8.js -> Question number 8 and its solution.

+que-9.js -> Question number 9 and its solution.

+que-10.js -> Question number 10 and its solution.